osuosl/cs312/source/slides/02_linux_basics.rst

 ``$ git init``

-.. note:: This initializes a git repo.
-Use `man git-init` for more info.

 ``$ git add <filename>``

-.. note:: This puts <filename> into the staging area.
-It isn't committed yet.
-    Use ``git diff`` to see what changes aren't yet in staging.

 ``$ git commit -m "I did a thing!"``

-.. note:: This actually makes the commit.
-Use ``git status`` to see what's in
-    staging but not yet committed.
-Use ``git show`` or ``git log`` to see recent commits.

 * Undo things?
   the `git book <http://git-scm.com/book/en/Git-Basics-Undoing-Things>`_ explains